whyliuxing/reverse-engineering-journal/README.md

 * __/proc/self/status File (Linux)__: a dynamic file that exists for every process.
 It includes information on whether a process is being traced
 #
 ## *<p align='center'> Anti-Emulation (2/5/2017) </p>*
-* allows reverse engineer to bypass many anti-debugging techniques
+* Using emulation allows reverse engineer to bypass many anti-debugging techniques
 * __Detection through Syscall__: invoke various uncommon syscalls and check if it contains expected value.
-Since there are OS features not properly implemented, it means that the process is running under a debugger
+Since there are OS features not properly implemented, it means that the process is running under emulation
 * __CPU Inconsistencies Detection__: try executing privileged instructions in user mode.
 If it succeeded, then it is under emulation
   + WRMSR is a privileged instruction (Ring 0) that is used to write values to a MSR register.
 Values in MSR registers are very important.
-For example, the SYSCALL instruction invokes the system-call handler by loading RIP from IA32_LSTAR MSR
+For example, the SYSCALL instruction invokes the system-call handler by loading RIP from IA32_LSTAR MSR.
+As a result, WRMSR instruction cannot be executed in user-mode
 * __Timing Delays__: execution under emulation will be slower than running under real CPU
 ---